po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 ## Instructor Notes

-* In this lesson, students will complete activities `28-Stu_Mini-Project` from Unit 9 through `06-Stu_RPG-Prototypes` in Unit 10.
+* In this lesson, students will complete activities `28-Stu_Mini-Project` from Unit 9 through `08-Stu_Promises` in Unit 10.

 * Constructors are extremely useful in creating objects of similar types and allow for the development of very interesting applications.
 Make sure your students have a firm understanding of how objects function.

+* If you are comfortable doing so, live-code the solutions to the activities.
+If not, just use the solutions provided and follow the prompts and talking points for review.

+* Let students know that the Bonus at the end of each activity is not meant to be extra coding practice, but instead is a self-study on topics beyond the scope of this unit for those who want to further their knowledge.

 ## Learning Objectives

 * By the end of class students will be able to...

-  * Use OOP to create a banking application.

-  * Use constructor functions to create new objects.
+* Create new objects using constructor functions.

-  * Use object prototypes to add methods to objects.
+* Add methods to objects using prototypical inheritance.

+* Explain polymorphism through method overloading.

+* Implement `Promise.all()` to wait for multiple API calls.

 ## Slides